Efficient AllReduce with Stragglers

-Collective algorithms perform a series of data transfers among a set of GPUs to achieve the desired operation.
-These algorithms are typically specified as a \emph{schedule} that describes the data transferred between a pair of GPUs over discrete time steps, where each time step is called a \emph{round}.
-The $\alpha$ cost of an algorithm corresponds to the number of rounds since each round does at least one data transfer, and the $\beta$ cost is the total number of sequential bytes sent (number of rounds $\times$ bytes sent per round).
+Collective algorithms perform a series of data transfers among GPUs to achieve the desired operation.
+These algorithms specify a \emph{schedule} that dictates which GPUs exchange data in each discrete time step, called a \emph{round}.
+The $\alpha$ cost of an algorithm corresponds to the number of rounds, and the $\beta$ cost corresponds to the total number of serialized bytes sent (number of rounds $\times$ bytes sent per round).

-The goal of a collective algorithm is to provide a data transfer schedule that minimizes the total $\alpha{-}\beta$ cost.
-Since $\alpha$ and $\beta$ are typically trade-offs, CCL implementations use $\alpha$-efficient algorithms for smaller buffers, when latency dominates, and $\beta$-efficient algorithms for larger buffers, when bandwidth becomes the bottleneck (since only $\beta$ cost scales with the buffer size).
-Different algorithms impact the coefficients on $\alpha$ and $\beta$ while the actual values of $\alpha$ and $\beta$ are treated as constants of the hardware.
-Sophisticated \allreduce{} algorithms bound the $\beta$ cost at ${\sim}2s\beta$ regardless of the number of GPUs through heavily parallelized communication. ~\sysname{}---like typical algorithms used for \allreduce{} in distributed ML (\eg{} Ring)---focuses on optimizing $\beta$ cost because today's large model sizes require communicating large buffers of several MBs to GBs.
+The goal of a collective algorithm is to provide a schedule that minimizes the total $\alpha{-}\beta$ cost.
+CCLs use $\alpha$-optimal algorithms for small buffers, when latency dominates, and $\beta$-optimal algorithms for larger buffers, when bandwidth becomes the bottleneck (as only $\beta$ cost scales with buffer size).
+Different algorithms affect the \emph{coefficients} on $\alpha$ and $\beta$ while the $\alpha$ and $\beta$ constants come from the hardware.
+Bandwidth-optimal algorithms (\eg{} Ring) bound $\beta$ cost at ${\sim}2s\beta$ regardless of the number of GPUs. ~\sysname{}, like standard \allreduce algorithms used in distributed ML, focuses on optimizing $\beta$ cost because today's large models incur large buffers of many MB to several GB.

-\myparab{Key insights.} When traditional \allreduce algorithms execute on multi-GPU setups, a straggler GPU can make all other GPUs wait until it is ready to begin the collective (GPU 0 in Fig.~\ref{fig:straggler-diagram}).
-In contrast, \sysname uses this delay to perform useful work, by performing a \reducescatter among non-straggler GPU ranks, until the straggler becomes available.
-By productively using the straggler's delay, \sysname reduces the data transfer cost once the straggler begins to communicate.
+\myparab{Key insights.} In standard \allreduce algorithms, all GPUs must wait for the final GPU, the straggler, before starting the collective (GPU 0 in Fig.~\ref{fig:straggler-diagram}).
+In contrast, \sysname uses this delay to perform a \reducescatter (Fig.~\ref{fig:collectives}) among non-straggler GPUs.
+By productively using the straggler's delay, \sysname reduces the data transfer cost once the straggler is ready.